emissary-ingress/emissary/reference/circuit-breakers.md

 ### `max_requests`

-(Default: `1024`) Specifies the maximum number of parallel outstanding requests to hosts.
+(Default: `1024`) Specifies the maximum number of parallel outstanding requests to an upstream service.
 In practice, this is more applicable to HTTP/2 than HTTP/1.1.

 ### `max_retries`

-(Default: `3`) Specifies the maximum number of parallel retries allowed to a host.
+(Default: `3`) Specifies the maximum number of parallel retries allowed to an upstream service.

 ## Examples